Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Partners having a stretching session

-To understand the benefits and risks, you have to look at the two types of stretching.
+To better understand how stretching benefits your workout, let's take a quick look at the two types of stretching.

-For example, a good calf stretch would be standing in a starting position like a sprinter and shifting your weight over your toes on the front leg.
+For example, a static calf stretch involves standing in a starting position like a sprinter and shifting your weight over your toes on the front leg so you feel a deep stretch in your calf muscle.

-This will also lead to increased blood flow that will warm up your muscles, making it ideal before a workout [5].
+These stretches lead to increased blood flow that will warm up your muscles, making them ideal before a workout [4].

 • Leg swings